piggona/terraform-tencentcloud-mysql/README.md

 ## Conditional Creation

 This module can create MySQL instance and MySQL account.
-It is possible to use existing MySQL instance when specity `instance_id` parameter and set create_new to `false`.
+It is possible to use existing MySQL instance when specity `instance_id` parameter.

 ## Inputs